A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 A condition characterized by excessively inattentive, hyperactive, or impulsive behaviors.

-A condition characterized by impaired social skills; verbal and nonverbal communication difficulties; and narrow, obsessive interests or repetitive behaviors.
+A set of conditions characterized, in part, by impaired social communication and interaction, and narrow, obsessive interests or repetitive behaviors.

 Autonomic Nervous System